Ashoka India Equity Investment Trust

 The investment process on this multi-cap vehicle is centred around bottom-up stock selection, allowing the huge in-house research team at White Oak to scour the entire investment universe of some 750 companies to find well managed and scalable businesses with superior returns on capital and good governance, at a price that is at a discount to what the team see as its intrinsic value.

 The initial universe of 750 companies is screened for factors like poor governance and other weak characteristics; as well as targeting firms which are alert to structural changes which can benefit their business.
-This brings the potential number of companies down to around 200 on which the team then do in-depth analysis.
+This brings the potential number of companies down to around 200 which the team then analyse in-depth.
 The team then target businesses they believe are attractively valued when building a final portfolio of 50-100 names.

 Despite having a bottom-up focus, structural biases do come out of the process.
 For example, the team is unlikely to have large weightings in sectors like commodities, utilities, real estate and tobacco.
 This is because they are poorly governed, while being invested in heavily regulated state-owned enterprises can often limit growth.